ruuda/musium/docs/listenbrainz.md

 # Submitting listens to Listenbrainz

 Musium can be set up to submit plays to [Listenbrainz][lb].
-Musium logs plays to a SQLite database in the data directory.
+Musium logs plays to its SQLite database.
 An enclosed script can batch-submit those plays to Listenbrainz.
 Running the script regularly ensures that all plays get submitted.
 Musium does not currently offer immediate submission or *now playing* updates.

 [lb]: https://listenbrainz.org